tszheichoi/awesome-sensor-logger/README.md

     ],
 }
 ```
 The `messageId` is incremented for each message sent.
 The `messageId` is useful because the messages can be received out-of-order, which may need to be handled depending on your use case.
 The `sessionId` is the same for all messages in a single recording, and the `deviceId` is the same for all messages from a single device.
+The time is in UTC epoch nanoseconds.

 ### Setting Up Server
 There are many ways to setup a server that can accept messages pushed from Sensor Logger -- from off-the-shelf solutions to running the server yourself.
 Here are some pointers to get you started.